 Example of Softscape Elements

-Below are some examples of soft elements that show the difference between softscape vs hardscape:
+Below are some examples of soft elements that show the difference between softscape and hardscape:

 Both softscape and hardscape are essential for designing a landscape, but they offer different benefits, which are given below: